Google recently slashed prices on the Pixel 3 and 3 XL. Here's which one's the better buy

 Now that the Google Pixel 4 and 4 XL are available, Google has slashed the prices of its 2018 flagship phones, the Pixel 3 and 3 XL.
-Currently priced at $499 and $599, respectively, the phones still have excellent cameras, receive prompt software updates from Google and are equipped with reliable Snapdragon 845 chipsets.
+Currently priced at $499 and $599 respectively (you may find even lower prices due to Black Friday), the phones still have excellent cameras, receive prompt software updates from Google and are equipped with reliable Snapdragon 845 chipsets.
 Other than price and size (which I'll go into more detail below), the phones are essentially the same.
 So if you're deciding between the two, read on to see which one is best for you.

 Starting at $499, the Pixel 3 is the best route to go if you want to save the most money.
 Its 5.5-inch display also make it the more pocketable and comfortable phone to hold in your hand.
 Lastly, it doesn't have an on-screen notch running at the top of the display, so you can view content on your screen without a distracting tab taking away your attention.
 Read our Google Pixel 3 review.